-The following migration focus areas that CDFW has identified reflect a careful consideration of population stressors, habitat quality and geography (Fig. 2) and represent our top big game migration corridors in response to SO 3362.
+CDFW will continue to focus on priority migration areas identified in the 2019 state plan.
+The migration focus areas reflect a careful consideration of population stressors, habitat quality and geography (Fig. 2) and represent our top big game migration corridors in response to SO 3362.
+With research support in 2020 from DOI, we are beginning to gather and analyze data to develop fully analyzed corridors.